universal-ctags/citre/docs/user-manual/citre-global.md

 - `--literal`: <symbol-name> is a literal string, not a regexp pattern.
 - `--reference`: Find the references to <symbol-name>
 - `--symbol`: Find the references even if <symbol-name> is not defined.
+- `--nearness`: Sort the result by nearness.
+This means references in the current file appears at top, those in the current directory, parent directory, grandparent directory... follow them in order.

 The following command prints the path containing the tags files: